-Only a thirty minute drive from Richmond, across the ever changing colourful Yorkshire Moors is the beautiful market town of Helmsley, which has plenty to offer all its visitors.
+Across the ever changing colourful Yorkshire Moors is the beautiful market town of Helmsley, which has plenty to offer all its visitors.
+It is the only market town in the North York Moors National Park, and only a thirty minute drive over from the Yorkshire Dales.

 Helmsley has attractions to appeal to the whole family.
 From a 900 year old castle and a 250 year old Walled Garden to the National Centre for Birds of Prey, with its daily flying demonstrations, you can always find something new to explore or see.
 The unique Helmsley Arts Centre offers theatre, music, dance, talks, cinema, activities and exhibitions – enough to keep anyone busy!